akshita31/BlogAuthoring/Readme.md

 dotnet new -i Microsoft.DotNet.Try.ProjectTemplate.Tutorial --nuget-source https://dotnet.myget.org/F/dotnet-try/api/v3/index.json
 ```

-Once succeeded it should print the available templates for dotnet new and the "trydotnet-tutorial" should be one them.
+Once it has been installed, it should print the available templates for dotnet new and the "trydotnet-tutorial" should be one them.

 <p align ="center">
 <img src ="dotnet_new.PNG" width="350">
 </p>

-Also, you need to install the `dotnet try` global tool, if you haven't already
+Also, you need to install the `dotnet try` global tool, if you haven't already.
 ```console
 dotnet tool install -g dotnet-try
 ```

 ## Using the template

-Let's create a folder to contain your tutorial project and execute
+Let's create a folder to contain your tutorial project.
+Inside that folder, execute the following command:
 ```console
 dotnet new trydotnet-tutorial
 ```

-In this case, my folder name is "my_tutorial", which resulted in the file structure below
+In this case, my folder name is "my_tutorial", which resulted in the following file structure

 <p align ="center">
 <img src ="file_structure.PNG" width="350">
 </p>

 > [!TIP]
-> You can also use the --name argument like
+> You can also use the `--name` option like this:

 > `dotnet new trydotnet-tutorial --name my_tutorial`
 > This would create a new folder in your current working directory with the same structure as above.

 Now, let's see the template in action.
-In the my_tutorial folder, execute
+In the my_tutorial folder, execute the following command:
 ```console
 dotnet try
 ```

-This would start the dotnet try process and spin up a browser window with the interactive readme.
-You can click the "Run" button in the browser and see the Program running in action.
+This will start the `dotnet try` tool and open a browser window with the interactive readme.
+You can click the "Run" button in the browser and see the output of the program.
 If you type in the editor you will also get diagnostics and intellisense.
 Try modifying the code here and execute to see the changes.

 <p align ="center">
 <img src ="dotnet_try_run.gif" width="350">